r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

 Note that $[\mathbf{V}]_{a, b}$ needs many fewer coefficients than $[\mathsf{V}]_{i, j, a, b}$ since it no longer depends on the location within the image.
 Consequently, the number of parameters required is no longer $10^{12}$ but a much more reasonable $4 \times 10^6$: we still have the dependency on $a, b \in (-1000, 1000)$.
 In short, we have made significant progress.
 Time-delay neural networks (TDNNs) are some of the first examples to exploit this idea :cite:`Waibel.Hanazawa.Hinton.ea.1989`.

+As we move toward achieving translation invariance, we need to introduce additional layer that perform an operation called pooling.
+These layer will be discussed in more detail later (:ref:`sec_pooling`).
+For now, it's sufficient to understand that these layer perform operations that possess the translation invariance property.

 ###  Locality

-Now let's invoke the second principle: locality.
+Now let's invoke the third principle: locality.
 As motivated above, we believe that we should not have to look very far away from location $(i, j)$ in order to glean relevant information